rishitank/auggie-dependabot/README.md

 - Attempt safe refactors to address breaking changes and prevent regressions
 - When a full migration is required, suggest a plan of attack and execute incremental automation steps where possible

-This repository contains a reusable workflow and a composite action that other repositories can call via `workflow_call`.
+This repository contains a reusable workflow that other repositories can call via `workflow_call` (no copy/paste needed).

 ## Quick start (use in a target repository)

-1) In your target repo, create a workflow, e.g. `.github/workflows/auggie-upgrades.yml`:
+1) In your target repo, create a minimal workflow that calls this reusable workflow (no copy/paste of logic):

 ```yaml
 name: Auggie Upgrades